JryMx/bolttemp/replit.md

 - **Location Search**: Integration with OpenStreetMap's Nominatim API for geocoding and standardizing location inputs.
 - **Internationalization**: Custom `LanguageContext` for managing and applying translations across the application.
 - **Data Handling**: Integration of real university data from CSV sources, including institution types, GPA, tuition, and acceptance rates, stored in `universities.json`.
-- **Pagination**: Implemented for efficient display and loading of university listings, with smart controls and auto-reset on search/filter.
+- **Infinite Scroll**: Implemented on the Universities page using IntersectionObserver API for seamless browsing, loading 12 universities at a time with smooth loading indicators and auto-reset on filter changes.

 ### Feature Specifications
 - **AI-Powered Profile Analysis**: